Learn about how we protect your personal data in accordance with UK GDPR and Data Protection Act 2018.

 https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/

-When you use our services to store or process your personal data (including customer's or user's data), you are the Data Controller and we are a Data Processor.
-This will be true for any personal data you place on our servers either directly, via a hosted website or by use of any of our other services.
+When you use our services to store or process personal data (including customer or user data), you are the Data Controller and WebProject acts as a Data Processor.
+This applies to all personal data you place on our servers either directly, via hosted websites, or through any of our other services.

-Your data is stored on our own servers.
-This hardware is located, in the following Europeanian datacenters:
+Your data is stored on our infrastructure located in the following UK and approved jurisdictions:

 All our employees keep up to date with all technical aspects of security and ensure the ongoing security of our servers and systems.
 This means that any security patches are applied to our systems as a matter of priority and any changes or updates to our own systems are done so, always, with data protection and privacy in mind and where appropriate, in discussion with our customers.
 Where we have an agreement in place with our customers to do so, we also maintain the security of our customer's own servers or hosted applications.